FarMcKon/pyple/README.md

 If you do run 'init' you can create a config file (stored at ~/.pypeople) to specify a vCard contact directory, and an optional git repository to sync contacts to/from.

 ## help
     pypeople help
-Displays help commands for the most common usage
+Displays help commands for the most common commands

 ## init
     pypeople init ~/Contacts